 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), police and detective positions were predicted to increase 4% from 2014-2024, which was less than average.
-Police and sheriff's patrol officers earned a mean yearly salary of $61,270 as of 2015.
-The BLS also reported that correctional officer and jailer jobs were predicted to grow only 4% from 2014-2024.
-These professionals earned an average yearly wage of $45,320 as of 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), police and detective positions were predicted to increase 5% from 2018-2028, which was less than average.
+Police and sheriff's patrol officers earned a mean yearly salary of $65,400 as of 2018.
+The BLS also reported that correctional officer and jailer jobs were predicted to decline by 7% from 2018-2028.
+These professionals earned an average yearly wage of $49,300 as of 2018.

 Continuing Education Options